jborgers/http-client-monitor/README.md

 You can add more logging by switching to DEBUG level (application.properties.)

+To build and install the 1.0.0-SNAPSHOT library in your local maven repo:
+1. cd `http-client-monitor-lib`
+2. `./mvnw clean package`
+3. `./mvnLocalInstallJar`

-We have two services, both have endpoints: /greetingMany and /hello.
+The demo has two services, both have endpoints: /greetingMany and /hello.
+To run the demo:
 1. `cd greeting-many`
 2. `./mvnw compile`
 3. Start service 1 and 2 in two consoles by: